Kärcher Pressure washer K 2 Power Control Car & Home

-With support from the application consultant in the app: The Kärcher K 2 Power Control pressure washer for cleaning bicycles or garden furniture, for example.
-Incl.
-Car & Home Kit.
+The K2 Power Control with Car and Home Kit includes everything you need to clean your home and vehicles.
+Surface cleaner, foam cannon, wash brush and detergent Included.
+Made in Germany.

-The Kärcher Home & Garden app turns every user into a cleaning expert – and makes possible a more thorough cleaning result with the Kärcher K 2 Power Control pressure washer.
-The app contains the helpful application consultant who assists the user with practical tips and tricks for every cleaning task and comprehensive service including information about the device, the application and the Kärcher Service portal.
+The Kärcher Home & Garden app turns every user into a cleaning expert – and makes thorough cleaning possible with the Kärcher K 2 Power Control pressure washer.
+The app contains a helpful cleaning guide that assists the user with practical tips and tricks for every cleaning task.
 The device is equipped with a high-pressure gun and two spray lances with Quick Connect adapter.
-The pressure level can be set on the Click Vario Power spray lance – for maximum control in every cleaning task.
+The pressure level can be set on the Vario Power spray lance – for maximum control in every cleaning task.
 The Car & Home Kit allows effective vehicle cleaning and splash-free cleaning of larger areas.
-It includes a wash brush to remove grey film and a foam jet that delivers well-adherent foam, the T 1 Surface Cleaner and 1 l of Universal Cleaner.
-The height-adjustable telescopic handle allows comfortable transport and storage, a suction hose for effortless application of detergents, practical holders for accessories, high-pressure gun and cable, as well as an 8 metre hose.
+It includes a wash brush to remove dirt and a foam jet that delivers thick foam,as well as a T 1 Surface Cleaner and Universal Cleaner soap.
+The height-adjustable telescopic handle allows comfortable transport and storage and a suction hose makes it easy to use detergents.
+The K 2 Power Control has practical holders for accessories, the spray gun and power cord, as well as the high pressure hose.
+WARNING: This product can expose you to chemicals including lead and Diisononyl phthalate, which are known to the State of California to cause cancer.
+For more information go to www.P65Warnings.ca.gov.

 Features and benefits